 You get frustrated when there is too much on your plate.
 You wish you could juggle multiple commitments with the ease of others.
 It adds to the feeling that you don’t quite fit in.

 You have a deep need for purpose, novelty, connection, and excitement.
 You also need lots of downtime and solitude.
 You don’t know how to balance the needs of both sides of you and end up feeling either bored, lonely, or burned out.

 Join a therapy group this summer that was created with you in mind.

 Getting dressed in the morning can be overwhelming for Highly Sensitive People.
-You walk into a full closet, yet you feel like you have nothing to wear.
-Perhaps all your favorite outfits are in the wash.
-Maybe your comfortable clothes aren’t professional enough for work.
-It could be you just don’t feel like wearing black (again) today.
-Not to mention the itchy sweaters, annoying tags, and ill-placed seams that can bother you throughout the day.
+You walk into a jam-packed closet, yet feel like you have nothing to wear.
+All your favorite outfits are in the wash.
+Your cozy clothes aren’t “professional” enough for work.
+You just don’t feel like wearing black (again) today.
+All your shirts with annoying tags or ill-placed seams are banished to the back of your closet.
 Continue reading “6 Reasons Why Highly Sensitive People Need A Capsule Wardrobe”→

 Let’s be honest — sometimes it can be hard to pay for therapy.